mir-lab/touchdesigner-instancing-examples/docs/pages/base_glsl_and_instances/color_and_scale_from_texture_readme.md

 ---
 layout: content-page
-title: Creating a Filmstrip Illusion
+title: Color and Scale from Texture
 ---
 ## GLSL and Instances
 # Color and Scale from Texture